-What is a Foster Home?
+What is Fostering?

+Fostering is something that you can do to save lives!
 A foster home is a temporary living situation for pets in our program while they are awaiting placement in a permanent home.
 Foster families provide shelter, food, care and love.